sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

     - Status is **running**.

     - Under **Logs**, you can see a condition was completed, and you can see that because the total was under 1000, it was automatically approved.

+        >The entire process is not yet completed because the notification form must still be acknowledged.

     - Under **Context**, you can see all the data you provided in the JSON when you started the instance.